margaretHolahan/nlpProject/README.md

 ## Classifiers
 All the classifier programs are contained in the folder

+**Classifiers using Bag of Words Features:**\
+Naive Bayes, Smoothing Naive Bayes, LSTM

+**Classifiers using Word Embeddings:**\
+Gaussian Naive Bayes, Logistic Regression, KNN, FFNN

 ## Filter Programs
 Contains all python scripts we used to filter the Yelp Open Dataset (https://www.yelp.com/dataset)